Products of conjugacy classes in $\text{SL}_2(k)$ and $\text{PSL}_2(k)$: A remark on commutators in and

 \subsection{Acknowledgment}

 The first named author acknowledges the support through Prime Minister's Research Fellowship from the Ministry of Education, Government of India (PMRF ID: 0601097).
 The second and third named authors would like to acknowledge the support of IISER Mohali institute post-doctoral fellowship during this work.
+We thank Prof. Maneesh Thakur for the argument given in \Cref{concluding_remark}.
 We also thank Prof. Amit Kulshrestha for his interest in this work.